ttpho/cactus/README.md

 Cactus backend is written in C/C++, layered on top of GGML/GGUF to support models in the GGUF format.
 Developers and contributors in this niche can easily get started with examples for:

+N/B: Should have `CMake` installed, or install with `brew install cmake` (on macOS) or standard package managers on Linux.

 *   **Language Models:**
     1. Navigate to the example directory: `cd example/cpp-llm`
     2. Make the build script executable (only needs to be done once): `chmod +x build.sh`